Eureka Tree Accident Lawyer

 - Internal injuries

 Unfortunately, in many cases, tree accidents cause fatal injuries.
 The victim is often struck in the head, neck, or upper body with a heavy object traveling at a high velocity.
-If the person survives, serious head trauma and TBI can leave behind devastating permanent injury and impairment.Potential Damages in a Tree Accident Case
+If the person survives, severe head trauma and TBI can leave behind devastating permanent injury and impairment.Potential Damages in a Tree Accident Case

 Some of the monetary damages that may be recoverable if you were injured by a falling tree or limb include: